lcostantini/patodo/README.md

 - `a` - Show all categories
 - `ESC` - Cancel

+### Create/Edit Mode
+- `Tab` - Switch between description and category fields
+- `Enter` - Save task
+- `ESC` - Cancel

 ## Task Categories

-When creating a task, you can optionally assign it a category (e.g., "work", "personal").
+When creating or editing a task, you must assign it a category (e.g., "work", "personal", "shopping").
 Categories help organize tasks and can be used for filtering.

-Leave blank to create a task without a category.
+## Views

+patodo supports two view modes:
+- **Table view** (default) - Displays tasks in a structured table format with columns for status, description, and category
+- **List view** - Shows tasks in a compact list format

+Press `v` to toggle between views.